-- 1. All AAAs/ADRCs must ensure that nutrition service providers/contractors accurately input required client data into the AIM system, or any other required LGOA client data collection systems, within a week of the meal being served and as mandated by the terms, conditions, policies, procedures, and specifications of the OAA Title III-C aging program. - 2.
-Providers/Contractors must enter all financial and service data into AIM by the tenth (10th) day of the month. - 3.
-AAAs/ADRCs must submit invoices to the LGOA by the sixteenth (16th) of each month.
+- 1. The AAA/ADRC must ensure that nutrition service providers/contractors accurately input required client data into the AIM system, or any other required LGOA client data collection systems, within one week of the meal being served and as mandated by the terms, conditions, policies, procedures, and specifications of the OAA Title III-C aging program. - 2.
+Providers/Contractors must enter all financial and service data into AIM by the 10th day of the month. - 3.
+The AAA/ADRC must submit invoices to the LGOA no later than the 21st day of each month.
 The LGOA shall not reimburse for any nutrition service units deemed not earned. - 4.
 The LGOA requires all providers/contractors to input client service data into the AIM system for each site they serve and not collectively as an entire organization.
 By inputting the client service data by individual or separate sites, the AAA/ADRC and the LGOA can accurately monitor and audit each site's activities and services, thus ensuring data integrity for the OAA Title III-C aging program.
 Billing for service unit reimbursement is based upon AIM data originated by the provider/contractor and approved by the AAA/ADRC. - 5.
-The LGOA requires all AAAs/ADRCs to have monitoring measures that validate and support the data provided by the providers/contractors submitted for reimbursement. - 6.
-The AAA/ADRC must notify the LGOA in writing, within three (3) working days, when any amendments are made to a service provider's/contractor's procurement contract, and provide assurances that all service units are being earned by the provider/contractor.
+The LGOA requires each AAA/ADRC to have monitoring measures that validate and support the data provided by the providers/contractors submitted for reimbursement. - 6.
+The AAA/ADRC must notify the LGOA in writing, within three working days, when any amendments are made to a service provider's/contractor's procurement contract and provide assurances that all service units are being earned by the provider/contractor.
 If an AAA/ADRC fails to submit the amended contract, they shall be deemed out of compliance and funding shall be considered not earned.